Brief outline of the history of King's Mead School

 Mr Holme retired as Joint Headmaster in 1961 in order to take up a similar appointment at Horris Hill School, near Newbury following the sudden demise of one of the partners there.
 I continued as Headmaster and appointed as Assistant Headmaster Mr MP Rawlins who was on the staff at the time.

 During the next 20 years most of the many independent schools in Seaford faced severe economic problems and were forced to close.
-It was no longer possible for the smaller school (King's Mead had about 80 boys in 1960) to pay its way and at the same time to equip itself to meet the revolution in educational methods at that time taking place.
+It was no longer possible for the smaller school (King's t 80 boys in 1960) to pay its way and at the same time to equip itself to meet the revolution in educational methods at that time taking place.
 Sadly it was decided that the best alternative for us was to amalgamate, if only partially, with another school geographically better situated and with similar aims and status.
 In September 1968 a number of King's Mead boys joined Stoke Brunswick School near East Grinstead , and the school premises in Seaford were sold.

 King's Mead School Chapel: addenda to the account of the Chapel in the Chapel Register